 - What you’ve earned as of December 31, 2018 will show how much you have earned as of the end of the year.
 In other words, if you were to terminate employment in the near future, this is approximately what your benefit would be at normal retirement age.
 Keep in mind, this amount is based on your service to December 31, 2018 and as you continue to work, you continue to earn months of service credit that will increase your future benefit.

 - What you could earn if you keep working will show you a projection of your LAGERS benefit if you work until your retirement age.
 This section shows you how remaining with your current employer under LAGERS will assist you in becoming financially independent in retirement.

 - Beneficiaries this is your current beneficiary(s) listed with LAGERS.
 If you need to update your beneficiaries, you can do so online through the myLAGERS portal or submit a Change of Beneficiary Form from our website.

 - Your LAGERS Account Balance will show your employee contribution balance including any contributions for purchasing service credit.
-If you do not make any employee contributions or have not made contributions at any time in your career, the balance will not be listed.
+If you have not made contributions at any time in your career, a balance will not be listed.
 This account balance does not have an effect on your benefit amount as your benefit is determined using a formula.

 - Your last 10 years of Salary Reported to LAGERS will show the last 10 years of wages reported to LAGERS.
 If you do not have 10 years of service under LAGERS, it will show what wages have been reported for the service you have earned.

-So, the next time you look at your retirement savings plan, be sure to look at your annual statement to help you know what to plan on from your LAGERS retirement benefit.
+So, the next time you are thinking about your financial plan for the future, be sure to look at your annual statement to help you know what to plan on from your LAGERS benefit.
 As always, if you have any questions regarding your statement or any other aspect of your LAGERS benefit, feel free to contact the LAGERS office!